 3) Arms/temples size.

-All of our product pages have the frame size on them using the images below and the size in mm:
+All of our product pages have these sizes displayed using the images below.
+Each measurement is shown in millimetres.

-Firstly, all frames will have these 3 sizes written on them either on the inside of the arms, or written behind the bridge.
+All frames have these three sizes written on the inside of the arms or behind the bridge.

-Secondly, if you can’t see the numbers as they've worn away, then simply get a ruler and measure them using the image guide below, it’s very easy to do.
+If you can’t see the numbers or they've worn away, you'll need to measure the frame by hand.
+Simply get a ruler and measure them using the image guide below.

 The above measurements are the industry standard and will be written on all frames.

-There are 2 additional frame sizes, provided by us on all product pages, which you can easily measure yourself and will help you to find the perfect fitting frame.
+There are two additional frame sizes, provided by us on all product pages, which you can easily measure yourself and will help you to find the perfect fitting frame.

 a) Simply measure the width of your existing frame